SMU-UbiComp-Class/ICA2_Signals/README.md

-# UbiComp In Class Assignment One
+# UbiComp In Class Assignment Two
-In this repository find code for reading from the serial port and plotting to screen using python and arduino.
+In this repository find code for manipulating signals in python.
+Specifically, there are scripts for sampling and displaying the FFT from the audio card, as well as using a microcontroller.

 The python examples are shown using jupyter notebook, where possible.
 Please note these are learning exercises and the code and methods used here are updated throughout the semester.
 Code here is chosen for simplicity, not efficiency.